Dendritic cell-based cancer vaccine: Plasmacytoid dendritic cells (pDCs)

 Plasmacytoid dendritic cells (pDCs) differentiate from lymphoid progenitor cells in the lymphoid tissues.
 They express CD123 and product high levels of type I interferon. pDCs also contribute to inflammatory responses in the steady state and in pathology.
 During inflammatory response, inflammatory DCs (iDCs) are generated from monocytes.

 Function of cancer therapeutic vaccines

 The main goal of the therapeutic vaccines is to elicit cellular immunity.
-They should prime naive T cells as well as induce transition from chronically activated non-protective CD8+ T cells to healthy CD8+ T cells able to produce cytotoxic T lymphocytes (CTLs), that recognise and eliminate cancer cells in an antigen-specific way and also provide long-lived memory CD8+ T cells that will act to prevent relapse.
-The most critical step in vaccination is the effective presentation of cancer antigens to T cells and because of DCs are the most efficient antigen presenting cells, they are the promising option for improvement of therapeutic vaccines.
+They should prime naïve T cell, and induce transition from chronically activated non-protective CD8+ T cells to healthy CD8+ T cells that can produce cytotoxic T lymphocytes (CTLs), which recognize and eliminate cancer cells by recognizing specific antigens.
+This process also creates long-lived memory CD8+ T cells that will act to prevent relapse.
+The most critical step in vaccination is the effective presentation of cancer antigens to T cells, and because of DCs are the most efficient antigen presenting cells, they are the promising option for improvement of therapeutic vaccines.

 Methods for exploiting dendritic cells in cancer therapeutic vaccines

-DC-based immunotherapy approach can be employed in a couple of ways:
+DC-based immunotherapy approach can be employed in two ways: